Oroxylum indicum: Description

+The tree grows up to 27 m tall with a trunk diameter of 10–40 cm with grey bark.
+A mature tree has few branches growing large pinnate leaves, which are the largest of all dicot tree leaves.
+The blade, or lamina can be as much as 2.2 m long by 2.2 m wide.
+Each leaf stalk, or petiole, is up to 2 m long comprising four pinnate branches, each branch is approximately 1 m in length and comparably wide, borne on petioles or stalks.
+All parts of the leaflet stalk grow at once, with dead stalks falling off the tree and collecting near the base of the trunk, looking like a pile of broken limb bones.

-The tree is a night-bloomer and flowers are adapted to natural pollination by bats.
-They form enormous seed pods – the fruits – are up to 1.5 m long that hang down from bare branches, resembling swords.
-The long fruits curve downward and resemble the wings of a large bird or dangling sickles or swords in the night, giving the name "tree of Damocles".
+The flowers grow from long pedicels at the end of 2-4 cm long racemes, their brown or dirty-violet calyxes are leathery.
+They have a sharp smell and bloom at night to attract pollination by bats.
+They form enormous seed pods; these are up to 1.5 m long that hang down from bare branches, resembling swords.
+The long fruit curve downward and resemble the wings of a large bird or dangling sickles or swords in the night, giving the name "tree of Damocles".
 The seeds are round with papery wings.

 Distribution

 Oroxylum indicum is native to the Indian subcontinent, the Himalayan foothills with a part extending to Bhutan and southern China, Indochina and the Malesia regions.
 In Vietnam, the tree is called núc nác (sometimes sò đo), and specimens can be found in Cat Tien National Park.

 It is visible in the forest biome of Manas National Park in Assam, India.
 It is found, raised and planted in large number in the forest areas of the Banswara district in the state of Rajasthan in India.
 It is reported in the list of rare, endangered and threatened plants of Kerala (South India).
-It is also found in Sri Lanka.
+It is also found in Sri Lanka and also in Mizoram.